juliariec/juliariec.com/src/pages/blog/maps-for-the-getaway.md

 ---
 title: "Maps for the getaway."
 date: "2015-03-25"
+category: "thoughts"
+type: "post"
 coverImage: "19903-road.jpg"
 ---

 There's a song called "[Maps for the Getaway](https://www.youtube.com/watch?v=2DwwyEuiF3o)" off a CD that Louise recently purchased that has lately become one of my favourite songs to listen to.
 I just returned from a road trip, so the lyrics of the song are even more relatable than they were before.

 I think my favourite lines from the song are the following:

 > _Lights that used to blind us_
 >
 > _Somehow they will guide us through the night._

 I'm not sure what the songwriters intended when they wrote these lyrics, but I think they're powerful and they definitely made me think.
 The song is both nostalgic and hopeful, and these two lines really combine these two ideas.